Free Shipping to the US, UK, CA, HK, TW, DE, FR, IT & ES

 The term come from a historic ceramics scholar named Fujio Koyama, in 1948.
 Originated from different places around Japan, they each have their unique style.
 The Six Ancient Kilns were designated as Japan Heritage sites in 2017.

-Map of the six ancient kilns
+A map of Japan with locations of the six ancient kilns

 Shigaraki (信楽)